inaimathi/cl-leet/README.md

 - navigate to `http://localhost:4141`

 Click on green planets to travel to them (the red planet designates your current planet).
-Hold `shift` to stop the map from rotating.
+Hold `space` to stop the map from rotating.
 Buy and sell using the interface on the right.

 Project Goals